crowdfavorite/wp-tagaroo/README.txt

 * Upgrade enpoints to use the new OpenCalais API
 * Implement PermID Company tags and their display on the frontend.

+= 1.4.9 (develop branch) =

+* Add filter to support multiple post types for the tagaroo meta boxes

 = 1.4.8 =

 * Include better compatibility for older versions of IE